augustinh22/msc_markdown/source/02_Theory.md

 \spacedlowsmallcaps{inferential reproducibility}: ability to draw qualitatively *similar conclusions* from results obtained by using *different methods*, *different or independently collected data* or by reproducing the original study

-## United Nations' Sustainable Development Goals
+## UN Sustainable Development Goals

 Many goals have been identified in the scope of various international agreements, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
 Multiple targets have been identified for each of these goals.
 In this context, indicators exist or are being developed in order to monitor targets and report on progress over time using increasingly standardised and reproducible methods.
 Many of the developed indicators are based on official statistics at a regional, national or provincial level, but are not necessarily spatially explicit.
 In order to keep the scope manageable, the focus here is looking more closely at the \ac{UN} \acp{SDG}, which pertain to goals set in 2015 for 2030.[^1]